 How To Warm Up For A Deadlift

 The way you warm up for deadlifts will vary depending on the day and your individual needs.
-It’s safe to say that the deadlift will require some amount of warm up due to the fact so many muscle groups will be required to fire during the lift.
+It’s safe to say that the deadlift will require some amount of warmup due to the fact that so many muscle groups will be required to fire during the lift.

-Kate Meier—a USA Weightlifting L1 Coach and head of content here at GGR—suggests a few movements before the deadlift: cherry pickers, banded marches, glute bridges, good mornings, and side planks.
-Your warm up is also a great chance for soft tissue work with a foam roller or massage gun on tight or sore muscles.
+Kate Meier—a USA Weightlifting L1 Coach and former GGR Head of Content—suggests a few movements before the deadlift: Cherry pickers, banded marches, glute bridges, good mornings, and side planks.
+Your warmup is also a great chance for soft tissue work with a foam roller or massage gun on tight or sore muscles.

 How To Deadlift

-- To perform a deadlift, assume the starting position: Standing with your feet hip-width apart, the barbell should be positioned over the middle of your deadlift shoes, close to the shins.
+- To perform a deadlift, assume the starting position.
+Standing with your feet hip-width apart, the barbell should be positioned over the middle of your deadlift shoes and close to the shins.
 From this position, hinge at the hips until you can grab the bar and plant your hands in an overhand grip slightly wider than shoulder-width apart.

 - Take a breath in and brace your core.
 To initiate the lift, start generating force from the floor by pushing into your heels.
 Without pulling with your upper body, use your legs and glutes to push the hips forward, rising to stand in an upright position.
 Keep the bar close to your legs (grazing the shins and quads during the lift) to keep the load close to your body.